|Founded||1992, Registered in 2003 at the Palestinian Ministry of Interior|

 |In their own words||Hurryyat supports and thrives to enhance the rule of law through raising awareness and lobbying on human, civic and political rights within the Palestinian society, monitoring human rights violations and providing legal, financial and psychological assistance especially to Palestinian prisoners detained in Israeli jails and their families.|

-- 2014 donors include: Human Rights and International Law Secretariat (joint funding from Denmark, Sweden, Switzerland, and the Netherlands), Arab Fund for Economic and Social Development, United Nations Development Programme-UNDP, the Treatment and Rehabilitation Center for Victims of Torture-TRC.
+- 2015 donors include: Human Rights and International Law Secretariat (joint funding from Denmark, Sweden, Switzerland, and the Netherlands), Arab Fund for Economic and Social Development, United Nations Development Programme (UNDP), and the Treatment and Rehabilitation Center for Victims of Torture-TRC.

 - Hurryyat, the Center for Defense of Liberties and Civil Rights, claims to work to “support the various tiers of the Palestinian society to exercise their civic and political rights and liberties.”

-- Lobbies international forums, including the United Nations, calling for “immediate intervention” in Israeli policies, and accuses Israel of violating International Humanitarian Law.
+- Lobbies international forums, including the United Nations, calling for “immediate intervention” in Israeli policies, and accuses Israel of violating international law.

 - In Kairos Palestine’s “Christmas Alert 2014” pamphlet, Hurryyat wrote, “The Israeli occupation is the main reason, the major sin, the enormous injustice and the greatest evil.
 Land confiscations, house demolitions, displacements, withdrawal of Id’s, prisoners, and martyrs are all practiced by the Israeli occupation… The prisoners are part of the Palestinian struggle, an indispensable part of our freedom and independence.
 We as Christians, Palestinians, and citizens must stand by those prisoners who paid a high price for fighting the occupation.”